 Working together for a world free from leprosy

-Our Members work in 63 countries where some $60 million is spent on 700 projects and over $2.5 million is spent on leprosy research per year.
+Our Members work in 63 countries where some $60 million is spent on 700 projects and over $2.5 million is spent on leprosy research every year.
 We support a technical commission of world experts on leprosy.

 Together we are stopping transmission of leprosy.
 Every two minutes one more person is diagnosed and starts treatment for leprosy.